A modern cloud-based intranet

 Mark Sutton continues and elaborates on the importance of using a consultancy such as Delegate to the envisioning phase: ”9 times out of 10, the first answer you come up with isn’t the right one, nor is the second or third, it is something a little further down the list and you need to get there with the help of the process.
 That was why we needed the envisioning phase.”

 According to Mark Sutton, a good envisioning phase is all about value: “The best envisioning phase is when you lock the doors and spend two full days thinking, searching, discussing and brainstorming about collaboration.
 You think long term, educate yourself and widen your perspective.
 In the end, it’s all about finding the simple and clean core elements – having considered every possible angle and aspect of the topic and boiled it down.
 We had to break it all apart, find out what collaboration was made of and figure out what the future will bring – that was what the envisioning phase was all about to us.”

 The intranet migration was never a technical project to Hempel.
 It was a business project.
 “We wanted to focus on the end goal – on how people collaborate and how we could build a model and a framework to help them do it better and more efficiently.
 Alan Lemming from Delegate understood that,” says Mark Sutton.

 Learnings and the future

-As in any project it’s not only about the successes.
+As in any project, it’s not only about the success.
 It’s the learnings that carry the most value.
 “The success, ironically, is not as valuable as we imagined.
-But what we learned about collaboration, communications, getting people to work together and moving into the cloud is enormous.
-For that I am really happy and I think it has changed our viewpoint,” Mark Sutton concludes.
+But what we learned about collaboration, communications, getting people to work together, and moving into the cloud intranet is enormous.
+For that, I am really happy and I think it has changed our viewpoint,” Mark Sutton concludes.

-Do you want to read more about Intranet?
+Do you want to read more about Cloud Intranet?